-CPA Evolution launched in January 2024, transforming the licensure exam from four core components (AUD, FAR, BEC and REG) to three core components (AUD, REG and FAR; with technology and digital acumen incorporated into each) and a candidate-chosen discipline for the fourth section.
+The newest CPA exam model launched in January 2024, transforming the licensure exam from four core components (AUD, FAR, BEC and REG) to three core components (AUD, REG and FAR; with technology and digital acumen incorporated into each) and a candidate-chosen discipline for the fourth section.
 The candidates’ options are Business Analysis and Reporting (BAR), Tax Compliance and Planning (TCP) or Information Systems and Controls (ISC).
-While this change is transformational for exam candidates, the AICPA and NASBA have finalized the CPA Evolution blueprint and candidates can now have confidence in its content and format.
+While this change is transformational for exam candidates, the AICPA and NASBA have finalized the CPA exam blueprint, and candidates can now have confidence in its content and format.

-CPA Evolution will impact all current accounting students from freshmen through graduate level students, as they will likely be the first cohorts to take the CPA Exam with the evolved content.
+CPA exam will impact all current accounting students from freshmen through graduate level students, as they are the first cohorts to take the CPA exam with the evolved content.

 To follow is what educators can do to prepare students for the CPA Exam, from the simplest to most difficult.